 - Provide professional development opportunities for instructors in all the university’s colleges and schools throughout their teaching careers and across all modalities from face-to-face to fully online.

 - Work collaboratively with instructors on course design and implementation of appropriate instructional technologies to enhance student learning and engagement.

 - Partner with schools and colleges to develop, market and deliver exceptional online programs from associate’s to doctoral.

-Want to join an enterprising urban research university that is known for student success, teaching, diversity, and interdisciplinary research and scholarship?
+Want to join an enterprising urban research university that is known for student success, teaching, and interdisciplinary research and scholarship?
 Learn more about faculty positions here.

 Academic Leadership Searches

 Learn more about available academic leadership searches at Georgia State here, including any open positions for deans, associate provosts, vice presidents, and similar academic leadership opportunities.

 Guide to Academic Programs (New Program Proposals, Program Change Proposals, Academic Program Discontinuation)

 This page from the University Senate website facilitates the work of departments and colleges seeking to initiate, alter, or discontinue academic programs.
 The varieties of programs included are those, such as degree or major programs, minors, distance learning offerings, or core curriculum courses, that require university-level approval from the Senate Committee on Academic Programs and subsequent approval from or interaction with the Georgia Board of Regents and/or the Southern Association of Colleges and Schools Commission on Colleges.
 The following pages include a complete list of these types of programs as well as proposal formats, review processes and additional references for each type.
 A glossary of academic program types and common terms, frequently asked questions, recurring abbreviations and acronyms, and additional policies and resources can also be found on this site.